-Keeping the logic of transparency to ensure legitimacy and credibility for any pragmatic way forward, the Sea Cargo Charter agreed on the following cascading order of emission factor priority when coming up with a set of values:
+With this information at hand and keeping the logic of transparency to ensure legitimacy and credibility for any pragmatic way forward, the Sea Cargo Charter agreed on the following cascading order of emission factor priority when coming up with a default set of values:

-- 1. Emission factors approved by MEPC should be used, where available; - 2.
+- 1. Emission factors for conventional liquid fuels (LSHFO, HFO, MGO, IFO, MDO) available in MEPC.376(80) should be used, where available ; - 2.
 All other emission factors, or relevant input parameters, should be taken from the Fuel EU/ecoinvent where available; - 3.
-Any other emission factors should be taken from sources aligned with the GLEC Framework emission factors.
+Any other emission factors should be taken from the GREET database.